chidinmac/flixster_starter/README.md

 ### Shout out

-Shout out to Mr. Yilka who basically introduced javascript to me and made me use my previous knowledge to fix bugs Shout out to Mr. Phineas for the personal help but especially for the demo explanations, they were very useful, especially the flixster demo we did before actually using the api
+Shout out to Mr. Yilka who basically introduced javascript to me and made me use my previous knowledge to fix bugs
+<p>Shout out to Mr. Phineas for the personal help but especially for the demo explanations, they were very useful, especially the flixster demo we did before actually using the api</p>